du-lab/nonnegative_matrix_factorization/README.md

 ## Licence

-This project is licenced under the GNU GPL v2 licence.
+This project is licenced under the GNU GPL v2 licence - see the [LICENSE](LICENSE) file for details.